jfenwick/bluepill-notes/README.md

 It helps to look at this:
 https://os.mbed.com/docs/mbed-os/v6.9/apis/index.html

-Watch out for when people try to put units into variables.
-Allegedly the compiler can handle that but I found it to be a problem.
+Sometimes people put units into variables.
+Allegedly the compiler can handle that but I found it to not work.

 Servos:\
 I decided a servo was a good place to start.\